Skip to main content

 Strengths

-• SOC 2 Type II compliance with zero data retention defaults for Teams and Enterprise, plus FedRAMP High availability
+• SOC 2 Type II with zero data retention defaults on Teams and Enterprise.
+FedRAMP High availability.

 Limitations

-• Cognition AI acquisition creates product direction uncertainty.
-Whether Windsurf remains standalone or merges into Devin is unresolved as of March 2026.
+• Cognition AI acquisition in December 2025 creates product uncertainty — whether Windsurf remains standalone or merges into Devin is unresolved as of March 2026.

 3. GitHub Copilot